Mental Health for America: An In-Depth Analysis

 Prevalence of Mental Health Conditions

+It is worrying that the prevalence of mental health disorders in America is at an alarmingly high level.
 Indeed, as many as 53 million adults are afflicted by some form of mental illness annually, according to the National Institute of Mental Health.
 This clearly demonstrates the universality of the problem and thus, too, the necessity for much-needed intervention and support.

 Impact on Different Age Groups